About Ed Headrick

-“Steady” Ed Headrick, died in his sleep early Monday, August 12, 2002, at his home in La Selva Beach.
-He was 78.
+“Steady” Ed Headrick, died in his sleep early Monday, August 12, 2002, at his home in La Selva Beach, CA. He was 78.

 No services were planned, but there was an open house and a party to celebrate his life.

-Headrick, who had high blood pressure, had suffered two strokes while attending the Professional Disc Golf Association 2002 Amateur World Championships in Miami.
+Headrick, who had high blood pressure, had suffered two strokes while attending the Professional Disc Golf Association 2002 Amateur World Championships in Miami, FL.

 The strokes left him paralyzed on his left side and weak on the right.
 Still, he had remained in high spirits even signing autographs on Frisbees from his bed at a Miami hospital.
 He returned home to California Aug.
 6 after doctors determined that physical therapy would not aid his recovery and that his condition would continue to deteriorate.

-Headrick’s ashes are molded into a limited number of memorial flying discs.
-A memorial fund has been be created by the family that was used to establish and found “The Ed Headrick Memorial Museum”.
+Headrick’s ashes were molded into a limited number of memorial flying discs.
+A memorial fund has been created by the family and was used to establish and found “The Ed Headrick Memorial Museum”.

 “The Ed Headrick Memorial Museum”, is home to the Disc Golf Hall of Fame, and showcases many historical items from the early days of our sport.

 As per his wishes, his ashes were incorporated into a limited number of discs.
 The discs were given to friends and family and the limited remaining discs will be sold with all proceeds from the sales going to a nonprofit fund for the “Steady” Ed Memorial Disc Golf Museum at the PDGA International Disc Golf Center in Columbia County, Georgia.

 A tribute to “Steady” Ed by Victor Malafronte (PDGA #002)